Just because we have a right to be angry doesn’t mean we are right to be angry

 Sometimes, people wrong us by acting foolishly, irresponsibly or treacherously.
 At such times, we feel angry with them and also feel that our anger is justified.

 Still, acting angrily is usually not the right thing to do.
 Why not?
-Because if we want to sustain any relationship, we need to focus not on claiming our rights, but on considering what is right.
+Because to sustain any relationship, we need to focus not on claiming our rights, but on considering what is right.

 How can we focus on doing what is right, not on claiming our rights?
 By using our intelligence to contemplate the best course of action.
-Just a few moments of contemplation will deter us by showing that acting angrily is the worst course of action.
+When we feel provoked, just a few moments of contemplation will deter us by showing that acting angrily is the worst course of action.

-Moreover, if we strengthen our intelligence by regular scriptural study and spiritual practice, we will make our consciousness stable.
-Amidst provocative situations, we won’t just get angry, but will prayerfully and purposefully focus on determining our core concern and addressing it in a way that is least aggressive and most effective.
+Moreover, if we strengthen our intelligence by regular scriptural study and spiritual practice, we will stabilize our consciousness.
+Amidst provocative situations, we won’t give in to anger, but will prayerfully and purposefully focus on determining our core concern and addressing it in a way that is least aggressive and most effective.

 Think it over: